 The Virgin Media Ltd v NTL Pension Trustees II decision, handed down by the High Court on 16 June 2023 considered the implications of section 37 of the Pension Schemes Act 1993.
 We do not know at this stage whether the case will be appealed but, as matters stand, the case has the potential to cause significant issues in the pension industry.
-The Trustee will investigate the possible implications with its advisers but, it is not possible at present to estimate the potential impact, if any, on the Scheme.
+The Trustees will investigate the possible implications with their advisers but, it is not possible at present to estimate the potential impact, if any, on the Plan.

-LANDIS GRINDING SYSTEMS PENSION FUND ACTUARIAL CERTIFICATE FOR THE YEAR ENDED 5 APRIL 2023
+ACTUARIAL CERTIFICATE FOR THE YEAR ENDED 5 APRIL 2024